-Coffee and Tea: These are ok in moderation but avoid the dairy milk and sugar that many people like to add!
-If you experience fatigue or insomnia it would be a good idea to avoid for the 30 days due to the affect that caffeine has on your adrenals.
+Coffee and Tea: These are ok in moderation but avoid dairy milk and sugar that many people like to add!
+If you experience fatigue or insomnia it would be a good idea to avoid for the 30 days due to the effect that caffeine has on your adrenals.

 Vinegar: Apple cider vinegar is the best choice and can help stimulate digestive function

 Dark Chocolate: While dark chocolate is nutritious and often touted as a superfood, I would limit to only small amounts of 2-3 squares a night